-THDA's Board of Directors has allocated \$2 million to continue the program in FY 09-10.
+In January 2007, THDA created approximately \$2 million state-wide Emergency Repair Program for the Elderly.
 The program provides grants to low income, elderly homeowners who are 60 years or older to correct, repair, or replace an essential system and/or a critical structural problem.
 The purpose of the program is to stabilize the elderly homeowner's residence by making rapid, essential repairs to make the home livable.
 This is not a comprehensive homeowner rehabilitation program.
+THDA's Board of Directors has allocated an additional approximately \$2 million each subsequent fiscal year for total of approximately \$10 million to this program through FY 10-11.

-Method of Distribution of Funds and Program Description Community Development Block Grant (CDBG) Program State Fiscal Year 2010
+Method of Distribution of Funds and Program Description Community Development Block Grant (CDBG) Program State Fiscal Year 2011